Luh Tyler makes his lofty debut with “Mr. Skii.”

 As for the guest appearances, some people might be hesitant to check out the album based on them (let’s be real, that happens).
 Personally, I think the features are spot on.
 Kodak Black shines on “7 AM in Munich,” and BossMan Dlow and Veeze deliver verses that feel like Tyler’s counterparts.
 My favorite feature probably was BLP KOSHER on “Stayed Down.”
 He drops this quirky verse that fits the vibes of the track he’s on in the weirdest way possible.
 All in all, don’t let this aspect of the album turn you away.

 One thing I’d change about this album is adding more memorable choruses.
-While I consider Tyler a solid rapper, there were moments where it felt like I was just listening to a collection of raw freestyles.
+While I consider Tyler a solid rapper, there were moments when it felt like I was just listening to a collection of raw freestyles.
 If he’s aiming to reach a bigger audience, focusing on crafting catchy hooks could be a crucial next step for him.
-But as I mentioned earlier, his commitment to staying true to himself is something that deserves major respect.
+But as I mentioned earlier, his commitment to staying true to himself deserves major respect.

 Luh Tyler’s future is bright, right?